lazerwalker/Shudan/README.md

 $ npm run watch-demo
 ```

 Open `demo/index.html` in your browser to run demo.
-Alternatively, use
-`build-demo-react` and `watch-demo-react` to build the React-based demo.